-The Wilkinson Center mission is to transform the lives of Dallas families by providing pathways to self-sufficiency with dignity and respect.
-We fulfill that mission by helping families face critical life challenges including food insecurity, lack of education, economic instability, unemployment and underemployment.
-Our formula for success is case management, compassionate staff, dedicated volunteers and effective individualized programming.
+Wilkinson Center’s mission is to transform the lives of Dallas families by providing pathways to self-sufficiency with dignity and respect.
+We fulfill that mission by helping families face critical life challenges, including food insecurity, lack of education, economic instability, unemployment, and underemployment.
+We offer integrated services to help our clients overcome their barriers and advance economically to self-sufficiency.
+Our formula for success is case management, compassionate staff, dedicated volunteers, and effective individualized programming.
 All of our programs are provided free of charge.

 Today Wilkinson Center is…

 COMPASSION – We maintain our clients’ dignity by treating them with respect.
 Our compassionate staff works as partners with our clients.
-Through education and support we build pathways to self-sufficiency, breaking the cycle of poverty and allowing the clients to reclaim their lives.
+Through education and support, we build pathways to self-sufficiency, breaking the cycle of poverty and allowing the families we serve to reclaim their lives.

 You can help us continue our mission and transform lives…